DataBrewery/cubes/doc/introduction.rst

 data.
 One of the main features is the logical model, which serves as abstraction over physical data to provide end-user layer.

+It is meant to be used by application builders that want to provide analytical functionality.

 Features:

 * logical view of analysed data - how analysts look at data, how they think of